 Reconstituted Doctoral Committee

 For a variety of reasons a doctoral committee may need to be reconstituted.
-The request for reconstitution of the membership of a doctoral committee must be submitted to the MAE Graduate Advisor no less than three weeks prior to the senate examination or defense of the dissertation.
+The request for reconstitution of the membership of a doctoral committee must be submitted to the MAE Academic Advisor no less than three weeks prior to the senate examination or defense of the dissertation.
 The advisor will prepare the official reconstitution documentation and obtain required signatures.
 The request must include departmental affiliation of the members of the proposed reconstituted committee and the reason(s) for requesting the change.